 You can also watch a video of my PhD defense presentation:

 I am a community manager at Framework for Open and Reproducible Research Training (FORRT).
-I am leading the replications & reversals project, and am involved in multiple others, such as the glossary, neurodiversity and impact for students projects.
+I am co-leading the Replication Hub.
+I am also involved in multiple other projects, such as the glossary, neurodiversity and impact for students projects.
 FORRT is always looking for new contributors and collaborators, so learn how to get involved here.

 Collaborative hackathons for FORRT’s “Replications and Reversals in Social Sciences” project